Travelling

 Every 2 years

-Renewal of residence permit
+Renewal of the residence permit

-To maintain residency, the investor and his family must spend at least seven days a year in Portugal.
-They have to renew their residence permit every two years.
+To maintain residency, the investor and their family must spend at least seven days per year in Portugal.
+They can renew the residence permit every two years, submitting the same documents and undergoing fingerprinting at the IRN. — the Institute of Registry and Notaries.

 How to get citizenship after residency in Portugal